Mixing HAL Gel Bait for

 The finished bait will have a pudding-like consistency and not every sprayer is suitable for use with this product.
 However, there are several equipment options available for applying the gel bait and your choice will depend on how much area you need to cover and your budget.

-Good quality water spray bottles are available at most garden exchanges and hardware stores.
-The very cheap types do not work very well, so choose a high quality one like a 32 oz.
-Zep brand or similar.
-These better-quality spray bottles can shoot a stream of bait more than 15 feet, making it very easy to target ant colonies nesting in trees.
+Good quality water spray bottles are available at most garden exchanges and hardware stores, and can shoot a stream of bait more than 15 feet, making it very easy to target ant colonies nesting in trees.
+We tested a variety of spray bottle brands, and found the Zep Bleach Resistant bottle to be the most effective in handling the consistency of the HAL gel bait and was the least prone to clogging.
 Remove the filter at the bottom of the intake tube before using.
 The filter is too fine to allow the gel into the spray pump.
 Also, have a wide-mouthed funnel available to fill the spray bottle.

 Pump-up sprayers use compressed air to drive the bait out of the nozzle.
 These are usually pressurized by the user pumping air into the spray bottle (like pumping a tire) before use.
 We have tested a few of these and most are not very effective.
 The Redmax HM20 and possibly other good quality sprayers work very well.
 We replace the wand and nozzle with a “D2” spray nozzle for best results.
 These have an effective spray distance of over 20 feet but require a strong arm to pump.